- Reviewed: 26 January 2021, 16:07 NZDT

-- Still current at: 25 September 2017
+- Still current at: 14 May 2021

+Street crime is rare but is increasingly happening in cities and towns, particularly pickpocketing against foreigners.
 Armed banditry is common near the border with Djibouti, along the coast north of Massawa, and on some rural roads.

 General travel advice

 All foreign nationals are required to apply in advance for travel permits from the Eritrean Department of Protocol to leave the capital Asmara.
 Processing can take up to 24 hours.
 New Zealanders in Eritrea should be aware of and adhere to all laws, regulations and any restrictions in place on travel to certain areas of Eritrea, as they are strictly enforced by Eritrean authorities.

 New Zealanders are advised to respect religious, social and cultural traditions in Eritrea to avoid offending local sensitivities.
 Modesty and discretion should be exercised in both dress and behaviour.

 Telephone and internet networks are unreliable and may only work for limited amount of hours in a day, even in larger towns and cities.

 Photography of government buildings and military establishments or officials, is prohibited - if in doubt, don’t take a picture.